sQu4rks/DEVNET-1970/sections/02-config_diff/Readme.md

 csr1000v-1(config-if)# exit
 csr1000v-1(config)# exit
 ```
 5. With our changes done, disconnect from the device and come back to the terminal on your computer.
 We can now take another snapshot of the device configuration.
-The command is the same as in step 3 with the only difference beeing the output directory.
+The command is the same as in step 3 with the only difference being the output directory.
 ```
 $ genie learn config --testbed-file testbed.yaml --output new
 ```